Sliding Window Algorithm Code Template

 time?

-(source) that contains all the characters from T
+(source) that contains all the letters from T

-(target), and this substring must be the shortest among all possible substrings.
+(target), and this substring must be the shortest one among all possible substrings.

-If we use a brute-force approach, the code would look something like this:
+If we use a brute-force solution, the code looks like this:

 for (int i = 0; i < s.length(); i++)